What is Conjoint analysis?

 In this tutorial we will look at a classic case of conjoint analysis based on the introduction of a new product in a competitive market.
 This product is a drink (tea).

 A brand of softdrink want to introduce a new product and is using conjoint analysis to answer two questions.
 Which characteristics should be found in the drink in order to, first, please the greatest number of people, and, secondly, gain market shares in an already competitive market?

 The first step in the conjoint analysis is done in collaboration with experts in the beverage market.
 We focus on choosing the important characteristics to define the drink.
 The selected factors are:

 - sugar (no sugar, 1 sugar, 2 sugar)

 - intensity (strong, medium, light)

 From these factors, you can get 54 different products.
 Judges will not be able to evaluate all these products.
 So we will use experimental designs to reduce the number of products presented to the respondents.
 In addition, in the choice based conjoint analysis (CBC), selections of products are presented to the individuals who will choose the one they would buy.

 Second step: the selection of profiles and generation of the comparisons

-XLSTAT-Conjoint analysis so you can select a number of profiles defined to gather them in the form of comparisons and thus allow those interviewed to make choices.
+Use XLSTAT-Conjoint analysis so you can select a number of definite profiles gathered in the form of comparisons and therefore allow the respondent to make choices.

 Once XLSTAT is started, click on the CJT icon and choose the function Design for choice based conjoint analysis.